tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 Check your ~/.titanium/config.json and ensure you haven’t set a default developer certificate in the iOS section.

+## iOS build error: using iCloud folders

+Sometimes you'll see `Command CodeSign failed with a nonzero exit code` errors when you have your project in an iCloud folder.
+The solution is to copy it to a local, non iCloud folder and build it again.

 ## VSCode won't update the CLI

 Run `sudo npm i -g titanium alloy` in a terminal and restart VSCode.
 Then it should use the latest CLI tools.